adnankurt16/arc-devtools-mcp/README.md

   - **Type:** string

 - **`--viewport`**
-  Initial viewport size for the Chrome instances started by the server.
+  Initial viewport size for the Arc instances started by the server.
 For example, `1280x720`.
 In headless mode, max size is 3840x2160px.
   - **Type:** string

 - **`--proxyServer`**
-  Proxy server configuration for Chrome passed as --proxy-server when launching the browser.
+  Proxy server configuration for Arc passed as --proxy-server when launching the browser.
 See https://www.chromium.org/developers/design-documents/network-settings/ for details.
   - **Type:** string

 - **`--acceptInsecureCerts`**